 - Sleep issues

 - Slurred speech

 - Cognitive impairment

-If you find out that you have an injury, we highly recommend calling our brain injury lawyers as soon as possible.
+If you find out that you have an injury, we highly recommend calling San Diego brain injury lawyers as soon as possible.
 We’re here to help you get on with your life.

 Brain injuries are incredibly devastating and can cause tremendous emotional turmoil among the victim’s family members.
 They often have life-altering effects, and recovery periods can be unpredictable and prolonged.
 However, the good news is that experienced brain injury attorneys know exactly how to handle your case and obtain a fair settlement on your behalf.
 Here is what you need to know: